KyleDennis25/Credit-Card-Fraud-Detection/README.md

 # Evaluating the Performance of Machine Learning Models for Credit Card Fraud Detection Using SMOTE

 This project was completed as part of my senior capstone at Quinnipiac University.
-I evaluated the performance of multiple machine learning models when used to predict credit card fraud using real transaction data.
-To address the dataset’s severe class imbalance, I applied SMOTE oversampling and analyzed how varying oversampling levels affected model performance.
+I evaluated the performance of several machine learning models when used to predict credit card fraud using real transaction data.
+To address the dataset’s severe class imbalance, I applied SMOTE oversampling and analyzed how this affected model performance.

 This project highlights the critical trade-offs between metrics like precision, recall, and F1 score when dealing with imbalanced data.
 By experimenting with different SMOTE samples, I demonstrated how this sampling technique significantly impacts a model’s effectiveness — a key insight for deploying machine learning solutions in high-stakes, real-world scenarios like fraud detection.